k-nearest-neighbor/m-school/src/app/post/ai-alignment-and-the-messiah-bias/page.md

 {% callout type="warning" title="The Messiah Bias"%}

-When estimating X-risk or AGI timelines, there is a bias toward making assumptions which allow one to play grandiose roles.
+When estimating X-risk or AGI timelines, there is a bias toward making estimates that are high enough to allow one to play grandiose roles.
 Specifically, the estimator is attracted to roles like:

 - {% pop %}Having "crucial" knowledge about the supposed fate of the world{% /pop %}
 - {% pop %}Dictating what people should and shouldn't do{% /pop %}